-The Douglas County Sheriff’s Office is proud to announce our upcoming Commission on Accreditation for Law Enforcement Agencies (C.A.L.E.A) accreditation on-site assessment.
-The accreditation program requires our agency to comply with over 425 state-of-the art standards covering four basic areas: policy and procedure, administration, operations, and support services.
+The Douglas County Sheriff’s Office is proud to announce our upcoming Commission on Accreditation for Law Enforcement Agencies (C.A.L.E.A) re-accreditation on-site assessment.
+The accreditation program requires our agency to comply with over 425 state-of-the-art standards covering four basic areas: policy and procedure, administration, operations, and support services.

 Verification by the assessment team that the Douglas County Sheriff’s Office meets the Commission’s state-of-the-art standards is part of a voluntary process to gain accreditation, and is a highly prized recognition of law enforcement professional excellence.

-Telephone comments as well as appearances at the public information session are limited to 10 minutes and must address the agency’s ability to comply with CALEA standards.
+Telephone comments as well as appearances at the public information session are limited to 10 minutes and must address the agency’s ability to comply with C.A.L.E.A. standards.
 A copy of the standards is available for viewing at the Douglas County Sheriffs’ Office, 4000 Justice Way, Castle Rock, CO 80109.
-Local contact is Deputy Cocha Heyden with the Sheriff’s Office, telephone (303) 660-7586.

 The assessment team is composed of law enforcement practitioners from similar, but out-of-state agencies.
 The assessors will review written materials, interview individuals, and visit offices and other places where compliance can be witnessed.
-The assessors are Chief Larry Schultz (retired) of the South Beloit (IL) Police Department-Team Leader and Lieutenant Dan Isgett of the Charleston County Sheriff’s Office in Charleston, SC.
+The assessors are Major Michael O’Brien and Captain Kerry Jackson.

 Once the Commission’s assessors complete their review of the agency, they report back to the full Commission, which will then decide if the agency is to be granted accredited status.
-Accredited status is granted for three years during which time the agency must submit annual reports attesting to continued compliance with those standards under which it was initially accredited.
+Accredited status is granted for four years during which time the agency must submit annual reports and undergo off-site reviews attesting to continued compliance with those standards under which it was initially accredited.

-Sheriff David A Weaver welcomes your participation in our effort to become an internationally accredited law enforcement agency.
+Sheriff Tony G. Spurlock welcomes your participation in our effort to become an internationally accredited law enforcement agency.

 For more information regard the Commission on Accreditation for Law Enforcement, Inc., please write the Commission at 13575 Heathcote Blvd Ste 320, Gainsville, Virginia 20155 or email to: email@example.com.